Youth and Schools

 1744 – His House and School – John Stedman

-School boys playing cricket in a fenced off yard.
-School master and artist seated in the foreground.
-Low wide wicket.
+School boys are playing cricket in a fenced-off yard.
+School master and the artist are seated in the foreground.
+Low, wide wicket.

 Maidstone was one of the early centres of cricket and provoked Puritanical outrage in the middle of the Seventeenth Century.